linearregression/GIFEE/README.md

 Yes all GIFEE projects will be open source

+## Can we contribute?

+Yes.
+Whether it be reference architectures, docs, images, whatever.
+Please join in on the fun.

 ## Community

 GIFEE has a slack at [gifee.slack.com](https://gifee.slack.com).
 Ask [@chuhnk](https://twitter.com/chuhnk) for an invite.